 - Paying Customers.
 I did a bit of this, too, see above.
 But growing your customer number can be a way to get the team excited, even if many are small, or come and go, etc.

-Then ditch ’em when you have a real engine humming.
+Then leave them behind later when you have a real engine humming.